Skip Date Night! Build Sexual Passion with These Daily Practices

 Melanie and James are the perfect example of a long-term couple who had turned into roommates over the years.

 It’s frustrating and painful, and oh-so-very common.
-Most couples struggle to maintain a healthy sex life in their marriage, even if they end up having sex here and there.
+Most couples struggle to maintain a healthy and robust sex life in their marriage, even if they end up having sex here and there (typically on vacation).

-One of the ways that sex changes in a long-term relationship is that couples are no longer driven by the sex hormones that lubricate the experience.
-Those hormones motivated both men and women to make the effort to connect at the beginning — to text or make that call, to spend time listening to each other and asking curious questions, to reach out to touch.
-Those hormones drove us to make each other feel important and desires — and the center of each other’s worlds.
+One of the ways that sex changes in a long-term relationship is that romantic behavior in couples is no longer driven by the sex hormones .
+Those hormones motivated both men and women to make the effort to connect at the beginning — to text or make that call, to spend time listening to each other and asking curious questions, to reach out to touch, to take hours to explore each other’s bodies.
+Those hormones drive us to make each other feel important and desired — and we take steps to place each other in the center of each other’s worlds.

 date-night.png

-They have to reconnect as lovers — and that cannot only take place on date night.
+They have to reconnect as lovers — and that cannot only take place on an occasional date night.

 Date night cannot be the answer for being disconnected and feeling alone all week long.